- Korean Drinking Culture starts in College.

 Endorsement of Alcoholic Drinks by Korean Celebrities

 There are currently no restrictions on alcohol advertising in South Korea.
 Therefore, beer and soju brands in Korea rely a lot on celebrities to promote their products.
-For example, Kpop stars IU, PSY, Lee Hyori, BTS, Irene, and Suzy have all done soju ads in the past.
-It is estimated that alcohol companies in Korea spent over $300 million dollars on advertisements that showcase Korean celebrities.
+For example, Kpop stars IU, PSY, Lee Hyori, BTS, Irene, and Suzy have done soju ads in the past.
+It is estimated that alcohol companies in Korea spent over $300 million on advertisements that showcase Korean celebrities.

 Alcohol regulations in Korea